Roger Ernest Bray: Conditions leading to his arrest

 Bray had returned to Winnipeg from England on 31 December 1918.
-Inflation had risen 75% and the workweek had increased since 1914 making living conditions for the working class very difficult.
+Inflation had risen 75 percent and the workweek had increased since 1914 making living conditions for the working class very difficult.
 It was evident that some of the elites had made a tremendous amount of money off of the war but wages had changed little for workers and jobs were sparse for returning soldiers.
 In many cases families were worse off than before the soldiers left.
 Owners were unwilling to agree to collective bargaining only dealing directly with their impoverished workers on an individual basis.

 The city ground to a halt on May 15, 1919 when about one-sixth of Winnipeg's population — an estimated 25,000 to 35,000 people — walked off the job.
-On the heals of the Russian Revolution, the strike committee effectively took over control of the distribution of food in the city, and the elites of the city became concerned that socialist strikers like Bray were seeking to overthrow the government.
+Following the Russian Revolution, the strike committee effectively took over control of the distribution of food in the city, and the elites of the city became concerned that socialist strikers like Bray were seeking to overthrow the government.

 As the strike wore on, Bray became a spokesman for returned soldiers in a series of meetings in Victoria Park, and chairman of an informal group of returned soldier strikers.
-Led by Bray thousands of these veterans in early June 1919 defied mayoral decrees to stop protest marches and instead marched on the office of Winnipeg Mayor Charles Gray and made repeated calls for his resignation.
+Led by Bray thousands of these veterans in early June 1919 defied mayoral decrees to stop protest marches and instead marched to the office of Winnipeg Mayor Charles Gray and called for his resignation.

 On 14 June 1919, a secret agent of the Royal North West Mounted Police informed the superintendent of the Winnipeg District that Bray was “at the present time the most dangerous person in the City.”
 Bray was arrested along with seven other strike leaders on 17 June 1919 by the government on charges of seditious conspiracy.

 Bray became Vice-President of the Winnipeg Labour Council formed by the One Big Union on 5 August 1919.
 At his sedition trial in 1920, Bray was acquitted on most charges and convicted only on the charge of conspiracy to commit a common criminal nuisance.
 He was sentenced to six months in prison.
 Bray subsequently became an organizer for the One Big Union.

 Later political activities and death

-Bray eventually moved to North Vancouver where he raised gladioli and was an organizer for the Co-operative Commonwealth Federation a precursor political party to the New Democratic Party.
-He died at North Vancouver on 23 October 1952.
+Bray later moved to North Vancouver where he raised and sold gladioli and was an organizer for the Co-operative Commonwealth Federation.

+He died on 23 October 1952.